Skip to content

 Ride to and from the hotel around Keuka Lake, known as the “Crooked Lake.”
 Riders will enjoy the landscape, challenging hills, and bluffs with scenic views and terrain suitable for vineyards.

-Post-ride: Shuttle to Rochester Airport for departure.
+Shuttle to Rochester Airport for departure.